Arranging a funeral or cremation in Oklahoma

 We mentioned above the requirements for burial on your own land.
-If you are opting for a burial plot in a designated public, community, or religious cemetery, you do need to be aware of the legislation and regulations governing cemeteries.
+If you opt for a burial plot in a designated public, community, or religious cemetery, you must know the legislation and regulations governing cemeteries.

 Can I pre-plan a funeral or cremation?
 How does Oklahoma state law govern preneed plans?

-Yes, you can pre-plan a funeral or cremation, this is generally referred to as a “preneed contract”, and in many cases, it can be a good idea to pre-plan.
-It alleviates the surviving family of the emotional and financial burden and ensures that your explicit wishes are met.
+Yes, you can pre-plan a funeral or cremation.
+This is generally referred to as a “preneed contract,” and in many cases, it can be a good idea to pre-plan.
+It alleviates the surviving family’s emotional and financial burden and ensures that your explicit wishes are met.